jennybc/happy-git-with-r/13_connect-rstudio-git-github.Rmd

 ## Clean up

-**Local** When you're ready to clean up, you delete the local repo any way you like.
+**Local** When you're ready to clean up, you can delete the local repo any way you like.
 It's just a regular directory on your computer.

 **GitHub** In the browser, go to your repo's landing page on GitHub.
 Click on "Settings".